Tenghilan

-Tenghilan is a small town and mukim under the administration of the Tamparuli minor district office.
+Tenghilan is a small town and mukim under the administration of the Tamparuli Sub-district office.
 It is located in the Tuaran District of the West Coast Division of Sabah, Malaysia.
 The Tenghilan area is centered around a small town of the same name located near the road that connects Kota Kinabalu and Kota Belud.
 In 2010, its population was estimated at 203 inhabitants, mostly of Kadazan-Dusun origin.
 The town, which covers about 400 hectares of land, is located about 17 km northeast of Tuaran, and 25 km southwest of Kota Belud.

 Tenghilan hosts a commercial district established in 1930 by British colonial authorities.
 Businesses in this area were developed by the Chinese and Kadazan-Dusun communities.
-Currently, the majority of the town’s businesses are located on 8 rows of shops and are Chinese-owned.
+Currently, the majority of the town's businesses are located on 8 rows of shops and are Chinese-owned.
 Recently, several two-story units have been built for commercial use.